 The main dose contribution to the critical group from the emissions and discharges from the Ringhals site has for many years originated from the emission of noble gases from unit 1, the BWR.
-Therefore, the operator has focused on efforts to reduce the environmental impact by installing a recombiner in the delay system for noble gases.
+Therefore, the operator has focussed on efforts to reduce the environmental impact by installing a recombinator in the delay system for noble gases.
 In order to further improve the delay of noble gases, the operator also has reduced the leakage of air into the turbine system.
 The dose contribution from the water discharges has been lower than the dose contribution from the emissions of noble gases so therefore a lower priority has been given to the reduction of the discharges.
 However, in parallel to reduction of emissions, the operator has also implemented modified procedures to reduce the discharges to water.
-In Unit 1 a project with the aim of identifying each single contributing liquid waste stream has been performed.
-A second stage is being planned in which significant contributions to volume or activity will be reduced either by modification of the equipment or by using modified operating procedures.
+In Unit 1 a project with the aim to identify each single contributing liquid waste stream has been performed.